NvsYashwanth/machinelearningmaster/README.md

   <img src='https://github.com/NvsYashwanth/Sales-prediction/blob/master/assets/MSE.png'>
 </p>

 * It is important to note that feature scaling plays a huge role in the shape of the cost function defined.
-As you can see, on the left the Gradient Descent algorithm goes straight toward the minimum, thereby reaching it quickly, whereas on the right it first goes in a direction almost orthogonal to the direction of the global minimum.
+As you can see, on the left the Gradient Descent algorithm goes straight toward the minimum quickly, whereas on the right it first goes in a direction almost orthogonal to the direction of the global minimum.
 It will eventually reach the minimum, but it will take a long time to converge.

 <p align='center'>
   <img src='https://github.com/NvsYashwanth/Sales-prediction/blob/master/assets/mse%20fig.png'>
 </p>

-* When using Gradient Descent, you should ensure that all features have a similar scale (e.g., using Scikit-Learn’s StandardScaler class), or else it will take much longer to converge.
+* When using Gradient Descent, one should ensure that all features have a similar scale (e.g., using Scikit-Learn’s StandardScaler class), or else it will take much longer to converge.

 ## Hypothesis
 1. There exists a linear relationship between target and feature variables.
 This can be verified using scatterplots.